 Not only do toads and frogs eat yucky slugs and snails, but they’ll also eat things like beetles, worms, moths, flies and mosquitoes.

 Since amphibians need water to breed and thrive, make sure to provide a wildlife pond.
 The perfect pond will include shallow areas for easy access for amphibians and deeper areas for overwintering.
 Include both floating and submerged plants, as well as shaded areas near the pond where frogs can hide.
 Install a few stepping stones around the garden, where amphibians can soak up warmth naturally.

 Some plants are poisonous to frogs.
 Avoid planting eggplant, rhubarb, potatoes and snow peas, among other things, which are poisonous.
 Include seasonal flowering plants in your garden that will attract insects throughout the year.

 Although you may not want a lizard crawling around your living room, lizards in the garden help control other pests naturally.

-Consider installing a pond or small fountain where the lizard can drink from, and which will also attract insects and other wildlife.
+Consider installing a pond or small fountain that the lizard can drink from.
+This will also attract insects and other wildlife.
 Avoid feeding lizards yourself; it’s better if they find food for themselves.

 Avoid using insecticides and pesticides in your garden, which may adversely affect both plants and wildlife alike.